AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/introduction/adobe-analytics-integration-with-screens.md

 ## Enabling Adobe Analytics in AEM Screens Cloud {#enabling-adobe-analytics-in-aem-screens-cloud}

-Please contact your Adobe Relationship Manager to enable Adobe analytics in Screens Cloud.
+Contact your Adobe Relationship Manager to enable Adobe analytics in Screens Cloud.

 ## Using Adobe Analytics Service in AEM Screens Cloud {#using-adobe-analytics-service-in-aem-screens}